Teesside International Airport: Renaming to Teesside International

-Teesside airport will be the first in the UK to scrap the 100ml limit on liquids in hand luggage with the installation of new scanning equipment known as a C3 Scanner.
+Teesside was the first airport in the UK to scrap the 100ml limit on liquids in hand luggage with the installation of new scanning equipment known as a C3 Scanner.

+In October 2024, aircraft painting specialists Airbourne Colours moved into a brand new hangar at the airport, with a second under construction.
+They work in close partnership with Willis Aviation Services.

+In October 2025, the collapse of Eastern Airways led to their Aberdeen route ceasing operations from the Airport.

 Airlines and destinations

+Passenger

-The following airlines operate regular scheduled flights to and from Teesside:
+The following airlines operate regular scheduled and cargo flights to and from Teesside:

+Cargo

 Other users

-There are two flight schools located at the airport, AeroSchool and Eden Flight Training.

-IAS Medical are an air ambulance operator who specialise in patient and organ transfer using Beech King Airs.

-There are also three multinational defence contractors based on site, Draken Europe provide electronic countermeasure and aggressor training to the MoD using a fleet of Dassault Falcon 20 and Aero L-159E ALCA aircraft, and built a new hangar in 2022 to accommodate the latter.
-Serco operate their International Fire Training Centre, one of the largest in Europe, on the airports south side and Thales have their calibration and flight inspection subsidiary based with a Beech King Air and Diamond DA42 Twin Star.
+Three multinational defence contractors are based on site.
+Draken Europe provide electronic countermeasure and aggressor training to the MoD using a fleet of Dassault Falcon 20 and Aero L-159E ALCA aircraft, and built a new hangar in 2022 to accommodate the latter.
+Serco operate their International Fire Training Centre, one of the largest in Europe, on the airport's south side.
+Thales' calibration and flight inspection subsidiary is based at Teesside; it operates a Beechcraft Super King Air and Diamond DA42 Twin Star.

-US firm Willis Lease Finance Corporation subsidiary Willis Asset Management operate out of Hangar 2 at the airport and carry out maintenance and storage of a wide variety of commercial aircraft.
-Two further subsidiaries have since moved in, Willis Aviation Services are a ground handling company and Jet Centre by Willis now run the airports business aviation centre.
+US firm Willis Lease Finance Corporation subsidiary Willis Aviation Services operate out of Hangar 2 at the airport and carry out maintenance, recycling and storage of a wide variety of commercial aircraft.
+Jet Centre by Willis now run the airport FBO.

-Two Boeing 727's owned by 2Excel Aviation and operating on behalf of Oil Spill Response Limited were relocated to Teesside Airport from Doncaster Sheffield Airport in November 2022.
-The aircraft are deployed anywhere in the world in the event of a major oil spill to spray dispersant material.

-Non-aviation companies include FedEx Express, who operate from Hangar 1.
+FedEx Express have operated a road freight network from Hangar 1 for a number of years, having taken over the previously incumbent TNT Express.
+In 2024 they expanded into air freight operating out of Hangar 3.

+Aircraft painting specialists Airbourne Colours opened a brand new facility (Hangar 4) in October 2024.

 Traffic statistics

-Passengers and movements
+Passengers and aircraft movements

 The airport saw strong growth from 1993 to 2006, when passenger numbers peaked at 917,963.
-Passenger numbers then declined steeply in the subsequent four years due to the financial crisis of 2007–2010.
-Passenger numbers continued to fall to a low of 130,911 (2017 figures), before showing small increases in 2018 and 2019, prior to the Covid pandemic.
-Freight volumes have slowly declined since 2000, to effectively zero tonnage by 2010.

-With the airport back under public ownership in 2019, new holiday destinations have subsequently been announced.
-Combined with the "core" business flights currently operating out of the airport, the long-term hope is of pushing passenger numbers beyond 1.4m in the next decade by attracting a low cost airline.
+Passenger numbers then declined steeply in the subsequent four years due to the 2008 financial crisis.
+Passenger numbers continued to fall before stabilizing in 2018 prior to the 2019 Covid pandemic that led to the almost complete shutdown of passenger air travel through most of 2020.
+Passenger numbers have since started to rise steadily in the years following Covid with new holiday destinations subsequently being introduced.
+Combined with the "core" business flights currently operating out of the airport, the owner's long-term hope is of pushing passenger numbers beyond 1.4m in the next decade by attracting a low cost airline.

+Freight volumes decreased at the airport from 2000 onwards, to effectively zero tonneage by 2010.
+Freight volumes began to increase at the airport in 2023 as a result of a new cargo handling facility opening.
+In June 2024, freight handler FedEx Express began operating flights in and out of the airport, boosting the volume of freight handled at the airport.